tomasperezv/multi-websocket/README.md

 npm install
 ```

-The previous instruction will installed the required dependencies, after that you must run the server:
+The previous instruction will install the required dependencies, after that you must run the server:

 ```bash
 npm run start-server